tldr-pages/tldr/pages/common/middleman.md

 > Static site generator written in Ruby.
 > More information: <https://middlemanapp.com/>.

-- Create a new middleman project:
+- Create a new Middleman project:

 `middleman init "{{project_name}}"`